Leah Dyjak will explore the impact of climate change in Louisiana

 The professor said winning the grant is incredibly validating.

 “It’s a great feeling that my work is really taking off.
 It has really helped me transcend the limits of what I thought was possible.
-I think is really important in terms of my teaching and how I’m able to support students in thinking big,” said Dyjak, who hopes that students will be inspired to see that anything is possible if you work hard and stay committed.
+I think it is really important in terms of my teaching and how I’m able to support students in thinking big,” said Dyjak, who hopes that students will be inspired to see that anything is possible if you work hard and stay committed.